Why You Can't Get A Loan, Even WIth A Great Credit Score

 - Having no relationship with the lending bank

-- Not having enough credit experience or history
+- Not having enough credit experience or history, or lack of installment accounts (personal, auto, etc.)

 - Not having enough provable income or assets

-Of course, we're not going to mention having high balances, as that naturally goes against the general rule of maintaining a low utilization rate.
-But what do the above-mentioned factors really mean and how can they be resolved or at least understood?
+Of course, we're not going to mention having high balances as that naturally goes against the general rule of maintaining a low utilization rate.
+But what do the above-mentioned factors really mean?
+How can they be resolved or at least understood?
 Let's discuss each issue in a bit more detail.

 Having No Relationship With Your Lender